christy8059/independent-study/entries/entry_one.md

 ```

-### Take Aways
+### Takeaways
 1. Look through multiple links for infomation on your topic when you are googling.
 2. Use resouces like Code Academy
 3. Start with the basics.
 Knowing the terms and what the function of your topic.
 Then start to simple and learn the basics.